-Time is the only parameter you have control over with capsule machines because you can turn the button on and off whenever you want.
+Time is the parameter you have the easiest, and the most, control over.
+Even in a pod machine, you have the option to turn the water flow button on and off whenever you want.

 In general, with the light roasted, newly cropped coffee we use, our shot time is usually between 28 to 32 seconds to produce a normal 25-35ml shot.

 Interestingly, extraction time with the average home pod machine is much quicker – 12 to 15 seconds – because there's so little coffee in the average pod and the grounds aren't as fine as a barista would use.

 The lesson: experiment with different extraction times as well as the fineness of grind.
 With stronger and fresher coffee beans you will probably want a slightly longer extraction time, and vice versa.